astropy/astropy-APEs/APE4.rst

 Miscellaneous
 ^^^^^^^^^^^^^

-Issues and bug reports pertaining to astropy-helpers should be submitted to the main Astropy issue tracker.
-Support for issues on the astropy-helpers GitHub project will be disabled.
-This is both so that more developer eyes are on the issues, and so that users are not confused as to where to submit issues.
-Disabling issue tracking support in a GitHub project does *not* disable pull requests.
-Pull requests against the astropy-helpers repository will still be the preferred method to submit changes to astropy-helpers.
+Issues pertaining to astropy-helpers may be submitted either to the astropy-helpers issue tracker on GitHub, *or* to the main astropy repository's issue tracker.
+Issues that developers know are definitely with astropy-helpers in particular, and not just astropy, should lean on the side of submitting the issue to astropy-helpers.

+If an issue submitted to the main astropy repository turns out to be an astropy-helpers issue, a related issue should be opened in the astropy-helpers issue tracker.
+Once the issue is fixed and the astropy-helpers submodule updated in the main astropy repository, the original issue can be closed.

 On the other hand, astropy-helpers will have its own documentation which will be hosted on astropy.org.
 This will allow its documentation to evolve with each release, thus not tying it down to any release of Astropy.
 The Astropy developer documentation will mention astropy-helpers and provide a link to its current stable documentation.

+The initial released version of astropy-helpers will be v0.4.
+Its major and minor version numbers will try to track with the versions of Astropy itself.
+However, astropy-helpers will always have its own bugfix version.

 The future